jordi-bird/marcus-shop/README.md

 ### 🔒 Strong Assumptions
 - Most options are compatible
-- Incompatibilities are reciprocal
+- Incompatibilities are reciprocal between options
 - Exclusive compatibilities are *not necessarily* reciprocal
 - Parts may have hierarchical relationships
 - Lowest-level parts must have attributes
-- Configured item is the "product" (not necessarily parts)

 ### 🧪 Flexible Assumptions
 - Part hierarchies: max 3 levels